Author has written 4 stories for Land Before Time, Doctor Who, War of the Worlds, and Animals of Farthing Wood.

 Admiral Vitaly Nevsky: The highly experienced, afflable and highly respected commander of the Northern fleet, Nevsky has a clear set of morals and principles that form his code of honour, which he defends passionately, along with the navy he loves.
 Unfortunately this often brings him into conflict with Communist ideologues and the Soviet establishment, particulary the KGB.
 He is the mentor of Rankov, who always tries to remember his teachings.

-Captain 2nd class Valentin Volkov: A stern Cossack, Volkov is a model officer - attentive, loyal, patriotic and by the book.
-Though even he shows occasional moments of humanity.
+Captain 2nd class Valentin Volkov: A stern Cossack, Volkov is a model officer - attentive, loyal and by the book.

 Captain 3rd class Anatoly Vivienko: A jolly executive officer, Vivienko's quick fire wit and comedy timing keep spirits high aboard the sub.
 Always in the mood for cracking jokes, no matter what or who they are directed at.
-Watch him closely - he will have some funny moments.
+Watch him closely.

 Captain 3rd class Dr. Alexei Alexsandrov: The oldest crewmember, and the doctor aboard the Sub.
-Afflable and likeable, and a good singer, he is one of Rankov's favourite officers, due to his shear humanity and all-round niceness.
+Afflable and likeable, and a good singer, he is one of Rankov's favourite officers.

 Captain Lieutenant Vladimir Mishin: A hardline, pompous and somewhat idiotic Communist ideologue, Mishin serves as the Rokossovsky's political officer.
 It's his job to ensure the crew is loyal and ready to fight for the USSR.
 This involves endless propaganda monologues, annoying almost everybody present, especially the Captain, whome he regulary clashes with.
-Despite his outward idiocy, Mishin is also a cunning, sneaky weasel within, with no redeeming features.
-Sly and disreptuable (but watch him closely).
+Despite his outward idiocy, Mishin should be watched closely.

 Petty Officer Leonid Ryuzkov: The quiet cook of the Rokossovsky.

 Lieutenant Konstantin Serov: The brutal and tough commander of the Spetznaz team, Serov is feared by his men.
 He is also somewhat narcissistic, wearing large numbers of medals on his uniform, even in combat.
 A veteran of the Soviet war in Afghanistan, Serov is war personified - fearsome, brutal and dark.
-However, he's the type with a complex personality, who cares about the men under his command, and knows exactly what to do in any situation and does it without panic or hassle.
+However, he knows exactly what to do in any situation and does it without panic or hassle.

 Warrant Officer Yuri Petrolakov: Serov's more human deputy, a brave and loyal soldier, and a sound second-in-command.